sa20632/gee/userManual.md

 Navigate to the study area using the bookmarks, then follow the following steps:

-1- The user is required to set the location of the area using points, lines, or polygons tools from the drawing toolbar.
+1- The user is required to set the location of the area using points, lines, or polygons tools from the Drawing Toolbar.

 <p align="center">
 <img src="images/2.PNG" />